 Gonzalo Emiliano Aranda Abreu

-Professor Dr. Gonzalo Emiliano Aranda Abreu (Centro de Investigaciones Cerebrales, Universidad Veracruzana, Xalapa, Veracruz, Mexico) was born in 1968 in Ciudad del Carmen, Campeche, Mexico.
-He received his BSc (Experimental Biology) degree from the Universidad Autónoma Metropolitana, Iztapalapa, Mexico, in 1992; MSc (Molecular Biology and Genetics) degree from the Centro de Investigación y Estudios Avanzados, IPN, Mexico, in 1996; and PhD (Neurobiology) degree from Weizmann Institute of Science, Rehovot, Israel, in 2001.
-He has more than 20 years of experience in Alzheimer’s disease research.
-He has written articles on tau mRNA transport in the neuronal axon and Alzheimer’s disease, as well as book chapters where the main theme is brain rehabilitation.
-He is the president and member of the Southeastern Mexican Chapter of the Society for Neuroscience, USA.
-He is involved in the training of doctoral students.
-He teaches molecular and cellular neurobiology, and bioinformatics to PhD degree students.
-Dr. Gonzalo Aranda\'s research is focused on Alzheimer\'s disease.
-He has extensive experience in mechanisms for locating mRNAs in the axon.
-He is also interested in the relationship that exists between neuroinflammation mechanisms and neurodegenerative diseases such as Alzheimer\'s disease.
-He is trying to find a therapy that can help Alzheimer\'s patients have a better quality of life.
+Professor Dr. Gonzalo Emiliano Aranda Abreu works at the Brain Research Institute, Universidad Veracruzana, Xalapa, Veracruz, México.
+He received his BSc in Experimental Biology from the Universidad Autónoma Metropolitana, Iztalapa, México, in 1992.
+He obtained an MSc in Molecular Biology and Genetics from the Centro de Investigación y Estudios Avanzados, IPN, México, in 1996, and a Ph.D. in Neurobiology from Weizmann Institute of Science, Rehovot, Israel, in 2001.
+He is an expert in Alzheimer’s disease research, principally analyzing tau protein transport in the neural axon and in relation to Alzheimer’s disease.
+He has published book chapters on brain rehabilitation.
+He is president and member of the Southeastern Mexican chapter of the Society for Neuroscience.
+Dr. Abreu is involved in the training of doctoral students and teaches molecular and cellular neurobiology and bioinformatics to Ph.D. students.